fanhuan/script/README.md

 ###fq_to_fa.py
 is a python script that takes a fastq file (could be compressed) and print to screen the fasta format of it.
 Use in combinaiton with | gzip >> *.fa.gz

+###seq_stats.py
+is used to calculate the total, mean, and variance of seq lengths in a seq file.

 ###split_libraries_fastq_FH.py
 is used to split Laura's metagenomic data into seperate files for AAF